Tangiers co-owner to open nightclub on 1st Avenue

 Amir Teymouri, co-owner of The Tangiers in the North Loop, is planning to open a boutique nightclub in the former Spades Nightclub space on 1st Avenue.

-Teymouri envisions Monarch Minneapolis as a smaller, higher-end dance venue with a colorful, contemporary style and a slightly order clientele more akin to venues in larger cities.
+Teymouri envisions Monarch Minneapolis as a smaller, higher-end dance venue with a colorful, contemporary style and a slightly older clientele more akin to venues in larger cities.

 “I feel like there’s a need for a boutique, posh nightclub in Minnesota,” he told The Journal.